lescanico/inbasketosis/reports/Project_Summary.md

 | Moderate risk (217–530 h/year) | 229.2 (89.3) | 369.9 (87.1) | 28 | 50.0 |
 | High risk (>530 h/year) | 584.4 (312.7) | 814.2 (245.8) | 14 | 25.0 |

-*Table 1 presents descriptive statistics for Epic in-basket workload across 56 providers (July 2024–June 2025).
-Raw workload represents total hours during the observation period; normalized workload is annualized using the formula: (Total hours / Days in system) × 365.
+*Table 1 presents descriptive statistics for Epic desktop workload (inclusive of in-basket activity) across 64 providers (July 2024–June 2025).
+Raw workload represents total hours from Epic Signal "Count Of Minutes In The System" during the observation period; normalized workload is annualized using the formula: (Total hours / Days in system) × 365.
 Values are presented as mean (SD) or median (IQR) as appropriate.
 Risk stratification is based on normalized annual workload thresholds; raw values shown for reference.
 CV = coefficient of variation; IQR = interquartile range.
 All analyses conducted using de-identified Epic Analytics data.*

 ### Figure 2.
 Lorenz curve analysis of workload inequality.

 ![Figure 2.
 Lorenz curve analysis of workload inequality.](Figure2_Lorenz_Curve_Workload_Inequality.png)

-*Figure 2 shows the Lorenz curve for workload distribution across 56 providers (July 2024–June 2025), demonstrating moderate to high inequality with a Gini coefficient of 0.345.
+*Figure 2 shows the Lorenz curve for workload distribution across 64 providers (July 2024–June 2025), demonstrating moderate to high inequality with a Gini coefficient of 0.345.
 The curve shows that the top 10% of providers account for 25.9% of total workload, while the bottom 50% account for 26.2%.
 The diagonal line represents perfect equality (Gini = 0); the greater the deviation from this line, the higher the inequality.
 Source: Epic Signal, July 2024–June 2025.
 All analyses conducted using de-identified Epic Analytics data.*